wisdark/Responder/README.md

 ## Donation ##

-You can contribute to this project by donating to the following $XLM (Stellar Lumens) address:
+You can contribute to this project by donating to the following USDT or Bitcoin address:

-"GCGBMO772FRLU6V4NDUKIEXEFNVSP774H2TVYQ3WWHK4TEKYUUTLUKUH"
+USDT: TNS8ZhdkeiMCT6BpXnj4qPfWo3HpoACJwv

+BTC: 15X984Qco6bUxaxiR8AmTnQQ5v1LJ2zpNo

 Paypal: